lineality/definition_behavior_studies/README.md

 We can make decisions, conclusions, plans, etc.

 Project Areas:
-We can identify project areas where when undefined will cause the project to fail and become a liability most of the time, often for unobserved and misunderstood reasons (self-referentially due to mis-alignment.
+We can identify project areas that when undefined will cause the project to fail and become a liability most of the time, often for unobserved and misunderstood reasons, often involving cascades of failed perception and communication (termed "mis-alignment") where perceptions of different people drift apart from both those of other people and from reality itself.

-We can more identify more abstract higher level project areas such as:
+We can more identify project areas priorities such as:
-- Aligned
+- Alignment
-- Hygienic
+- data/information hygiene
-- Coordinated/Collaborative
+- Coordination/Collaboration
-- Data-STEM
+- Data-STEM connection or definition
-- Productive
+- Productivity
-- Projects
+- Project contexts and project-object databases

 We can identify specific project definition and coordination areas such as:
-- Process: Workflow Type, STEM Integration, Values, Agenda, Methods, Coordinated Decisions, (Data/System)Ecology: Collapse & Productivity (default option: Agile, Kahneman-Tversky, Definition-Studies)
+1. Process: Workflow Type, STEM Integration, Values, Agenda, Methods, Coordinated Decisions, (Data/System)Ecology: Collapse & Productivity (default option: Agile, Kahneman-Tversky, Definition-Studies)
-- Schedule: (Duration; Start date)
+2. Schedules: (Duration; Start date)
-- Users: Stakeholders & Needs & Goals Evaluation (of users)
+3. Users: Stakeholders & Needs & Goals Evaluation (of users)
-- Features: User-Features & Subfeatures/Under-The-Hood Features
+4. Features: User-Features & Subfeatures/Under-The-Hood Features
-- MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'
+5. MVP: 'MVP's (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack'
-- Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile)
+6. Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile)
 We can communicate about, coordinate about, and align reasonably on specific project definition areas and prevent projects from failing and turning into liabilities for misunderstood, unobserved, undocumented, reasons over and over in endless cycles of failure due to preventable ignorance and blindness.

 We can manage Alignment (with reality) vs. Misalignment (with reality) or disconnection (from reality) including: